ovh/docs/pages/cloud/ovhcloud-connect/occ-provider-control-panel/guide.en-gb.md

 ![vRack association](images/vrack2.png){.thumbnail}

-### Step 3: adding a PoP configuration
+### Step 3: Adding a PoP configuration

 > [!warning]
 > The OVHcloud Connect Provider solution requires an L3 level configuration.
 >

-Once you have connected your vRack, click `Add a PoP configuration`{.action}  and select the L3 configuration from the dropdown menu.
+Once you have connected your vRack, click `Add a PoP configuration`{.action}  and select the L3 configuration from the drop-down menu.

 ![PoP addition](images/pop1.png){.thumbnail}